 Autopilot and Full Self-Driving Capability

 Autopilot is an advanced driver assistance system that enhances safety and convenience behind the wheel.
 When used properly, Autopilot reduces your overall workload as a driver.
-Each new Tesla vehicle is equipped with eight external cameras and powerful vision processing to provide an additional layer of safety.
+Each new Tesla vehicle is equipped with multiple external cameras and powerful vision processing to provide an additional layer of safety.
 Model 3 and Model Y vehicles built for the New Zealand market now utilise our camera-based Tesla Vision, which relies on Tesla’s advanced suite of cameras and neural net processing to deliver Autopilot and related features.

 Autopilot comes standard on every new Tesla.
 For owners who took delivery of their vehicle without Autopilot, there are multiple packages available for purchase, depending on when your vehicle was built: Autopilot, Enhanced Autopilot and Full Self-Driving capability.